 “OK, Grandpa also plans to pull out the head cheese and blood sausage for you to try.
 Don’t forget to remind your brother when you go home that we’re butchering chickens next week.”

-“It’s supposed to be hot tomorrow too, close to 90 degrees, so don’t you kids go swimming in the pond again.
+“It’s supposed to be hot tomorrow too, close to nintey degrees, so don’t you kids go swimming in the pond again.
 It has chiggers and other nasty stuff.
 If you want to swim, go across the road to Kreagle lake.”

 “Grandma, can I stay here tonight?
 Mom’s boyfriend is staying over, and I don’t like him.
 It always smells funny when he stays.”

-Her grandma hides her sigh and quickly says, “Yes, of course, you can always stay here.”
+Her grandma hides her sigh.
+“Yes, of course, you can always stay here.”

 What felt like the next day, the snow piled up to the top of the roof.
 The change in seasons happened so fast and it was wonderful.
 They decided to go sledding that day and they played so long, their fingers were frozen.
 When they came back in the house, they felt the warmth, the tingling, and a bit of pain in their hands and feet as they thawed.